-RFQ amounts can now be shown in the Budget!
+RFQ amounts can be shown in the Budget.
 This allows you to reflect the most recent cost in your Budget as it transitions through each step of the Change Event process - first as a ROM, then an RFQ, then a CCO.
 This keeps your projected costs up-to-date with the most current amounts.

-If you are already showing ROM in your Budget view:
+If you ARE already showing ROM in your Budget view:

 If you're using RFQs, you'll need to update your view immediately to accurately show these potential costs on your budget.
 To make these updates, add a new column for RFQs and include that in your Project Cost column.
 This is a quick and simple addition, just like when you first added ROM to your budget view.
 See Edit Views with ROMs below.